khadejaa23/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

-# Solutions to Python related tasks
+# Solutions to tasks of Python - Object-relational mapping Project